lrmoreno007/ESP8266-Arduino-Spanish/doc/ota_updates/readme.rst

 - durante el desarrollo del firmware como una alternativa más rápida a la carga en serie.
 - para actualizar una pequeña cantidad de módulos.
 - solo si los módulos están disponibles en la misma red que la computadora con Arduino IDE.

-Uploading modules wirelessly from Arduino IDE is intended for the following typical scenarios: - during firmware development as a quicker alternative to loading over a serial, - for updating small quantity of modules, - only if modules are available on the same network as the computer with Arduino IDE.

 Requerimientos
 ~~~~~~~~~~~~